 We believe that our unique approach has created a highly scalable and efficient business model.
-We have experienced rapid growth in recent periods.
+We have experienced rapid growth and generated positive cash flow in recent periods.
 Our revenue was \$80.5 million and \$88.1 million in the years ended December 31, 2019 and 2020, respectively.
 Our net income (loss) was \$1.2 million and \$(1.7) million in the years ended December 31, 2019 and 2020, respectively.
 Our adjusted EBITDA was \$7.6 million and \$26.8 million in the years ended December 31, 2019 and 2020, respectively.
-For the three months ended March 31, 2020 and 2021, our revenue was \$21.9 million and \$29.7 million, respectively.
-Our net income was \$3.3 million and \$8.0 million in the three months ended March 31, 2020 and 2021, respectively.
-Our adjusted EBITDA was \$6.7 million and \$13.4 million in the three months ended March 31, 2020 and 2021, respectively.
 See the section titled "Management's discussion and analysis of financial condition and results of operations" for additional information on our non-GAAP metrics.